Evidence Tools

 Approach.
 Support practice-based learning collaborative for primary care practices

 Overview.
-Systems level approaches can involve groups such as local public health agencies.
-(LPHAs) and other health care providers using quality improvement components to improve communication and to increase developmental screening delivery.
-The utilization of practice-based learning collaboratives has been found to be effective.[1,2]
+Systems level approaches can involve groups such as local public health agencies (LPHAs) and other health care providers using quality improvement components to improve communication and to increase developmental screening delivery.
+The utilization of practice-based learning collaboratives has been found to be effective.[1,2] These collaborative approaches bring together multiple stakeholders to share best practices, identify system-level challenges, and implement sustainable changes that improve screening rates and follow-up care.
+Quality improvement initiatives may include implementing standardized screening protocols, developing referral pathways, establishing data collection systems to track screening completion and outcomes, and creating feedback loops to support continuous improvement.
+Title V programs can facilitate these collaboratives by convening partners, providing technical assistance, and supporting infrastructure development to ensure that children receive timely developmental screening and appropriate follow-up services.

 Outcome Components.
 This strategy has shown to have impact on the following outcomes (Read more about these categories):